DigitalPhonetics/deep-learning-course/Setup/bash.md

 - `ps`: Displays information about active processes.
 - `kill`: Terminates processes.
 - `man`: Displays the manual for a command.

-Most important command to free GPU memory:
+- `nvidia-smi`: Displays information about the GPUs and their usage.

+To kill all your processes (e.g., to free GPU memory if you have some stale processes):
 - `killall --user $USER`